Tips for Travel: A helping hand along the way

 For Rail and Bus Travel

-- While reservations are encouraged, tickets are still sold at the station and on-board trains.
+- While reservations are encouraged, tickets are still sold at train stations and on board trains.

 For Airline Travel